It’s been an up and down year for Drake.

 “You are hiding a child, let that boy come home.” —Pusha-T, "The Story of Adison"

-Push went even further, claiming that Drake was planning to debut his son in his new Adidas line; like a baby reveal that asks guests to forego onesies and toys in favor of bringing credit cards.
+Push went even further, claiming that Drake was planning to debut his son in his new Adidas line; a baby revealing that asks guests to forego onesies and toys in favor of bringing credit cards.
 A lesser discussed portion of the beef was the rumor that the mother of Drake’s baby is Sophie Brussaux, an artist and former porn star, who became collateral damage in a fight between men that obscured women from the picture.
 Although Pusha was criticized for making light of Noah “40” Shebib’s battle with multiple sclerosis, few, if any, took issue with the line reportedly about Brussaux, which seems to treat sex work as something unclean: “Cleaned her up for IG, but the stench is on her.”
 If Pusha was upset about his fiancé’s name being brought into the fight, he should have kept his target in mind without sending strays that shamed a woman for her chosen profession.

-Regardless of the troubling lines that were crossed, Pusha-T was crowned the victor, and while the internet had a heyday with memes and chatter about Drake's alleged son, Aubrey went quiet.
+Regardless of the troubling lines that were crossed, Pusha-T is the victor, and while the internet had a heyday with memes and chatter about Drake's alleged son, Aubrey went quiet.
 Save for responding in a carefully written statement to the cover for “Adidon,” a photograph of Drake using blackface makeup, Drake made no response to the song’s content, due in part to a call from J. Prince to let it rest.

 With the impending release of Scorpion this Friday, fans and trolls alike are awaiting Drake’s response, if not to Pusha-T, then regarding the son he has allegedly kept from the public’s eye.